yurigalindo/LLM_Wordle/README.md

 ## Roadmap

 ### Core features
-    ~~1.
-Predict using OpenAI API calls~~
+~~Predict using OpenAI API calls~~

-    2. Predict using an Open Source LLM
+    1. Predict using an Open Source LLM
-    3. Fine-tune an Open Source LLM
+    2. Fine-tune an Open Source LLM

 ### Additional features:
     1. Deploy as a webpage